Desert: Classification

 Coastal deserts are mostly found on the western edges of continental land masses in regions where cold currents approach the land or cold water upwellings rise from the ocean depths.
 The cool winds crossing this water pick up little moisture and the coastal regions have low temperatures and very low rainfall, the main precipitation being in the form of fog and dew.
 The range of temperatures on a daily and annual scale is relatively low, being 11 C-change and 5 C-change respectively in the Atacama Desert.
 Deserts of this type are often long and narrow and bounded to the east by mountain ranges.
 They occur in Namibia, Chile, southern California and Baja California.
 Other coastal deserts influenced by cold currents are found in Western Australia, the Arabian Peninsula and Horn of Africa, and the western fringes of the Sahara.

 In 1961, Peveril Meigs divided desert regions on Earth into three categories according to the amount of precipitation they received.
 In this now widely accepted system, extremely arid lands have at least twelve consecutive months without precipitation, arid lands have less than 250 mm of annual precipitation, and semiarid lands have a mean annual precipitation of between 250 and 500 mm.
 Both extremely arid and arid lands are considered to be deserts while semiarid lands are generally referred to as steppes when they are grasslands.

 Deserts are also classified, according to their geographical location and dominant weather pattern, as trade wind, mid-latitude, rain shadow, coastal, monsoon, or polar deserts.
 Trade wind deserts occur either side of the horse latitudes at 30° to 35° North and South.
-These belts are associated with the subtropical anticyclone and the large-scale descent of dry air moving from high-altitudes toward the poles.
+These belts are associated with the subtropical anticyclone and the large-scale descent of dry air.
 The Sahara Desert is of this type.
 Mid-latitude deserts occur between 30° and 50° North and South.
 They are mostly in areas remote from the sea where most of the moisture has already precipitated from the prevailing winds.
 They include the Tengger and Sonoran Deserts.
 Monsoon deserts are similar.
 They occur in regions where large temperature differences occur between sea and land.
 Moist warm air rises over the land, deposits its water content and circulates back to sea.
 Further inland, areas receive very little precipitation.
 The Thar Desert near the India/Pakistan border is of this type.